minecraftforum/rules-archive/rules/minecraft_pocket_edition/rules.markdown

 * __Existing Mod(s)__

   If a mod exists that provides part (or all) of the suggestions request linking to the mod is encouraged, however do not use the existence of a mod to dismiss the suggestion.
 Suggestions are primarily for vanilla Minecraft features.

 ## Mapping and Modding

+The root of the Mapping and Modding forum is for mod related topics that aren't specifically Pocket Edition maps, texture packs or mods/tools.

 * No linking to sites that require a person to do surveys or require personal information, such as cell phone numbers